The CPDAG-like representation of this distributional equivalence class is as follows:

 - Further details are provided in Appendix C.3 of the paper.

-There are 120 digraphs with 13 edges.
-None of them are acyclic. (click to expand)
+There are 22 digraphs with 14 edges.
+The first 16 of them are acyclic. (click to expand)

-There are 100 digraphs with 14 edges.
-None of them are acyclic. (click to expand)
+There are 33 digraphs with 15 edges.
+The first 17 of them are acyclic. (click to expand)

-There are 20 digraphs with 15 edges.
-None of them are acyclic. (click to expand)
+There are 20 digraphs with 16 edges.
+The first 7 of them are acyclic. (click to expand)

 Page 1 of 2 (Digraphs 1 to 10 of 20)